olivierq/olivia-s-past-renren-blogs/README.md

 # olivia-s-past-renren-blogs
-some old blogs in case renren dies
+some old blogs in case that renren dies